Automation Case Studies

-A publicly traded company on the Indian Stock Exchange, Firstsource employs over 26,000 people across the US, the UK, India and the Philippines.
-Firstsource’s ‘Digital First, Digital Now’ approach optimizes business strategies by leveraging diverse technologies including automation, IoT, AI/ML, and cloud-based services underpinned by the people & technology transformation framework.
+A publicly traded company on the Indian Stock Exchange, Firstsource employs over 26,000 people across the United States (U.S.), the United Kingdom (UK), India, and the Philippines.
+Firstsource’s ‘Digital First, Digital Now’ approach optimizes business strategies by leveraging diverse technologies including automation, internet of things (IoT), artificial intelligence (AI), and machine learning (ML), and cloud-based services underpinned by the people and technology transformation framework.
 This drives an organizational digital ecosystem to enable personalized customer experiences, innovative business models, better business outcomes, and workforce empowerment.

 To enable this, Firstsource Solutions launched their Firstsource Automation League program, a citizen developer-led program in September 2020.
 As a first step, the company launched a pilot to put this citizen development model to test across two of its largest business units.

 The participants were quite clear about the tasks they wanted to automate.
-The pilot program was highly successful as 170+ automation ideas and 100+ robots were created in a span of 10 weeks, adding tremendous value to internal processes by reducing errors and freeing up time.
+The pilot program was highly successful, as more than 170 automation ideas and over 100 robots were created in a span of 10 weeks, adding tremendous value to internal processes by reducing errors and freeing up time.
 It also helped drive innovation to boost top-line revenues and bottom-line profitability.

 People are happiest when they’re productive—and that means achieving more, not doing more.
-Robotic Process Automation (RPA) frees them from tedious and repetitive admin chores, giving them more time to delight customers.
+Robotic process automation (RPA) frees them from tedious and repetitive admin chores, giving them more time to delight customers.
 Traditionally, it’s worked top down, with the IT team providing solutions for key workforce challenges.
 But things slow down as challenges pile up in the IT inbox.
-By January 2021, the robots were ready to be used by 1000+ Firstsourcers.
+By January 2021, the robots were ready to be used by more than 1,000 Firstsourcers.

-Rewards and recognition play an important role too.
-The ‘Citizen Developers’ acted as proud evangelists for automation, created positive internal PR while bringing in excitement and momentum.
-The recognition also helped create a set of ‘Power Users’ who not only created and shared more robots within their line of business unit, but also worked alongside IT to identify automation opportunities for use in the wider organization.
+Rewards and recognition play an important role, too.
+The ‘citizen developers’ acted as proud evangelists for automation, created positive internal PR while bringing in excitement and momentum.
+The recognition also helped create a set of power users who not only created and shared more robots within their line of business units, but also worked alongside IT to identify automation opportunities for use in the wider organization.

 We are assessing the future scope of automation.
 There are mundane and routine tasks being performed by people.
 We are trying to understand how we can insert robots into those processes and ease them.
-Our idea of automation is to use robots for monotonous, mundane and error prone tasks.
+Our idea of automation is to use robots or monotonous, mundane, and error-prone tasks